ztz1989/software-switches/README.md

 The detailed instructions for each considered software switch can be found in the corresponding directories.

 ## Virtualization environment
-This project considers both virtual machines and containers, both of which are essential building blocks in Network Function Virtualization (NFV).
+This project adopts virtual machines to host virtual network functions (VNFs).

 ### Virtual Machines
 We use QEMU/KVM as hypervisor and instantiate virtual machines from a CentOS image.